socketsupply/socket/docs/dragdrop.md

 ## `dropout`

-Fired when a drag event leaves the app.
+Fired when a drag event leaves the app and files are dropped.
 The drag must be started from an element that defines the `data-src` property.
 One `dropout` event will fire for each item in the `data-src` property.
-The `dest` value will be the path of the tmp file that should be written to.
+Note that only tempoarary placeholder files are dropped (each with a file name that has the format `{randomInt64}.download`).
+The `dest` value will be the path of the tmp file that should be written to and renamed.

 ```html
 <div data-src="https://foo.com/bar.png;/tmp/foo.txt">dragme</div>